artslimedev/slimetask-app/README.md

 - **Zod** – A TypeScript-first schema declaration and validation library, used to validate and parse request data.

 ---

+---

+## Summary

+Slimetask is my attempt at building a clean, modern task manager without overcomplicating things.
+I wanted something fast, lightweight, and pleasant to use — both visually and under the hood.
+As someone with a design background, the UI/UX was just as important to me as the technical side.

+I chose **Next.js** to keep everything in one place — frontend and backend — which makes development smoother and easier to manage. **TypeScript** helps catch bugs early and makes the codebase more predictable.
+For styling and components, I leaned on **Tailwind CSS** and **shadcn/ui** to move quickly while still having full control over the design.

+On the backend, I went with **PostgreSQL** for reliable structured data and **Prisma** to simplify working with it.
+Prisma's developer experience is just really solid — it handles migrations, types, and queries cleanly.
+I also use **Zod** for validating data and keeping things safe and consistent between client and server.

+This is just the starting point, but it’s built with growth in mind.
+I plan to expand it with teams, calendars, auth, and more down the line.

+---

+## Tech Stack

+### 🔹 Frontend

+- **Next.js** – Chosen for its powerful routing system, built-in SSR, and ability to keep frontend and backend logic within one framework.
+- **TypeScript** – Used for its static typing, autocomplete support, and reduced runtime errors.
+It improves maintainability and developer confidence.
+- **Shadcn/UI** – Offers accessible, unstyled primitives with the flexibility to build custom and consistent UI quickly.
+- **Tailwind CSS** – Great for creating responsive layouts rapidly with a design-first mindset.

+### 🔹 Backend

+- **Next.js API Routes** – Keeping backend and frontend within the same codebase makes iteration and deployment much simpler.
+- **PostgreSQL** – A reliable and feature-rich relational database, ideal for structured task and user data.
+- **Prisma** – Chosen for its excellent TypeScript support, developer-friendly syntax, and safe migrations.

+### 🔹 Validation

+- **Zod** – Type-safe schema validation that pairs perfectly with TypeScript to reduce boilerplate and catch errors early.

 ## Getting Started